StarWhiz/docker_deployment_notes/initial ubuntu setup/README.md

 You do this so you don't have to type your password everytime you add sudo in front of a command.

 ### 7. Install Docker
-Replace ${USER} in the last line with your username, like `sudo usermod -aG docker saummy`.
+Replace ${USER} in the last line with your username, like `sudo usermod -aG docker sammy`.
 ```
 sudo apt update
 sudo apt install apt-transport-https ca-certificates curl software-properties-common